 The present disclosure describes a system and method of use thereof illustrated in FIG. 1, having at least an underwater vehicle and a gateway communications buoy.
 The underwater vehicle, is referred herein as simply “vehicle” and the gateway communications buoy is referred herein as simply “buoy”.
 In one embodiment, the vehicle operates underwater to find, characterize, and map an underwater anomaly.
 The buoy provides navigation, homing, communications, and docking abilities for the vehicle, enabling the vehicle to operate, communicate, be recovered, and for data relay.
 Typically, the system includes a transportation mechanism to deliver the vehicle and buoy to a response area, a deployment mechanism to deploy vehicle and buoy into the water, and a recovery mechanism to recover the vehicle and buoys.

 In some embodiments, a method of operation is provided.
-One such embodiment method is depicted in FIG. 2, where a helicopter (the transportation mechanism) flies to a spill area and deploys an AUV (the vehicle) and a buoy into the water.
+One such method embodiment is depicted in FIG. 2, where a helicopter (a transportation mechanism) flies to a spill area and deploys an AUV (a vehicle) and a buoy into the water.
 The helicopter is then free to leave the spill area, while the AUV initiates communications and navigation links to the buoy and begins surveying (one of many possible behaviors) the area for the anomaly of interest.
-The buoy provides a communications link to the command center (in FIG. 2 an Iridium satellite link) and may accept and forward new commands (i.e. behaviors) from the command center to the vehicle.
+The buoy provides a communications link to a command center (in FIG. 2 an Iridium satellite link) and may accept and forward new commands (i.e. behaviors) from the command center to the vehicle.
 The vehicle executes predetermined behaviors and collects relevant data from its sensors.
 Once the vehicle finishes performing its behaviors, it returns to and docks with the buoy’s docking mechanism.
 The system is then ready for collection, either by the transportation mechanism or another recovery mechanism; for example, a crewed surface ship.

 In some embodiments of the disclosure, the vehicle is used to detect, find, characterize, map, survey, or measure at least one anomaly.
 An anomaly includes but is not limited to any naturally occurring or manmade object, group of objects, organism, pattern or phenomena that is located above the surface of the water, at the water bottom, underground, submerged in water, and submerged in water that is covered by a layer of ice.
 The anomaly has sufficiently different composition or properties from the surrounding air, water, or ice environment such that it can be detected or measured using at least one sensor or sensor array.
 On its longest dimension, the anomaly can be less than 1 cm, 10 cm, 1 m, 10 m, 100 m, 500 m, 1 km, 5 km, 10 km, 50 km, 100 km, 500 km, 1000 km, or 5000 km.
 Water containing the anomaly can be fresh water, sea water, or brackish water.
 Non-limiting examples of anomalies are oil, methane bubbles in the water column, water contaminants, underground reservoirs, harmful algal blooms (HABs), shelf break anomalies, whales, organisms or features on the ocean floor, objects submerged in rivers or lakes, surface oil platforms, undersea oil equipment, and undersea cables.
 Shelf breaks are the submerged offshore edge of a shallow continental shelf, where the seafloor transitions to continental slope.
 A shelf break is characterized by markedly increased slope gradients toward the deep ocean bottom.
 The shelf break may be as shallow as 20 meters (65 feet) and as deep as 550 meters; the worldwide average depth is 133 meters.
 Shelf break anomalies are any identifiable feature associated with a shelf break.